 Q31.
 Explain Gradle Wrapper?

-- It is ideal for version control system and continuous integration servers.
+- It is ideal for version control systems and continuous integration servers.

-- The scripts of wrapper download the version of the Gradle you need.
+- The scripts of the wrapper download the version of the Gradle you need.

 - It configures the wrapper by using wrapper tasks.